This post was last updated on August 13th, 2022

 - Define the time limit

-- Define the scoring system depending on complexity
+- Define the scoring system depending on the complexity

 - Define how can the players show the proof of their quest (bring objects? photos and videos? etc.)